cta-wave/dpctf-deploy/QUICK_START.md

 ## Phase 3: Analyse recording using device observation framework

 The Observation Framework analyzes the video file recorded in phase 2 and automatically adds the results to the existing results of the corresponding session.
 Just like the Test Runner, the Observation Framework is setup in a docker container.
-For more details see [the Device Observation Framework docs](https://github.com/cta-wave/device-observation-framework)

 ### Clone repository